compuphase/makedepend/readme.md

 existing (and possibly outdated) dependency list.

 makedepend warns about an include file that it cannot locate, because it will skip this include file in the dependency list for the target.
+See also the `-i` option.

 ### Keep dependencies separate from build rules